pebblesandweeds/cpu_matmul/docs/source/cpu_matmul_blog.rst

 Why Matrix Multiplication on CPUs and in C?
 -------------------------------------------

 While GPUs are preferred for high-performance matrix operations, we start here with CPUs to establish a strong foundation in matrix multiplication and optimization techniques.
-Implementing matrix operations on CPUs first helps us understand the mechanics and challenges of performance optimization that are applicable to both CPU and GPU implementations:.
+Implementing matrix operations on CPUs first helps us understand the mechanics and challenges of performance optimization that are applicable to both CPU and GPU implementations.

 We choose C over higher-level languages for several reasons.
 C provides direct access to hardware resources, enabling granular performance optimization.
 It also allows us to better understand the memory hierarchy and optimize access patterns, which is crucial for high-performance matrix operations.
-By comparing our C implementation to Python’s NumPy, we can benchmark performance and measure progress, equipping us with essential skills for tackling more advanced topics in matrix multiplication and optimization.
+By comparing our C implementation to Python’s NumPy, we can benchmark performance and measure progress, equipping us with the skills for tackling more advanced topics in matrix multiplication and optimization.

 Benchmarking Setup and Code Organization
 ----------------------------------------